Pseudopodospermum libanoticum

 Pseudopodospermum libanoticum, also known as Lebanese salsify and Lebanese viper's grass, is a species of perennial plant in the family Asteraceae.

 Description

-Pseudopodospermum libanoticum grows to a height of 15 to 80 cm and is covered with fluffy detersile coating.
-Its erect flower stems are leafy and branched in the upper part into 3-5 floral heads measuring 2 to 4 cm.
+Pseudopodospermum libanoticum is a perennial herbaceous plant reaching a height of 15 to 80 cm.
+It features a vertical thickened root that develops into a dry, hard taproot, crowned by a scaly collar.
+The stems are erect, leafy and branched primarily in the upper portion, initially covered by a detachable fluffy coating of stellate hairs that imparts a greyish-green hue, particularly on younger growth, before becoming glabrescent.
+The leaves are whole, slightly toothed towards the base, oblong or oblong-lanceolate, more or less acute that narrow at the petiole Its erect flower stems are leafy and branched in the upper part into 3–5 floral heads measuring 2 to 4 cm.
 The flower heads are supported by a scaly receptacles atop long pedicels.
 It has glabrous cylindrical involucral bracts that are truncated at the base and slightly constricted at the top.
 The yellow flowers turn purple-red at the base and are larger than the involucre.
 It blooms in June and July.
 The fruit is a white, thick, long and deeply furrowed achene surmounted by a small pappus.
-P. libanoticum leaves are whole, slightly toothed towards the base, oblong or oblong-lanceolate, more or less acute that narrow at the petiole.